Actify

 Monday, start of week

-You now have three activities in rotation: Skill Swap (vulnerability), Escape Room / Puzzle (collaboration), and Friday Shout-Outs (celebration).
+You now have three activities in rotation: Skill Swap (vulnerability), Escape Room or Trivia (collaboration), and Friday Shout-Outs (celebration).
 Make them recurring.
 Set calendar invites.
-Create a simple rotation for Skill Swaps so everyone knows their week.
+Create a simple rotation for Skill Swaps.
 The magic of small groups is that these become traditions fast — by week 6, skipping one will feel weird.
+Note: if your group is growing or you want to scale this to multiple small groups, the same 3-activity Campfire rotation works for each sub-group independently — just run them in parallel.

 If you're using Actify, set up the rotation in 3 minutes — recurring activities, automatic reminders, and a participation feed that keeps the group accountable without a spreadsheet.